PhRMA Foundation Postdoctoral Fellowship in Drug Delivery

 - These funds are non-transferable.

-To apply for a PhRMA Foundation Postdoctoral Fellowship in Drug Delivery, applicants must submit a letter of intent, due June 16, 2022, at 11:59 PM EDT.
-Those whose submissions are selected will be notified by July 22, 2022 and asked to complete a full application.
+The deadline to submit a letter of intent for the 2024 PhRMA Foundation Postdoctoral Fellowship in Drug Delivery has now passed.
+Those whose submissions are selected will be notified by July 1, 2023, and asked to complete a full application.

-Go to the ProposalCentral website at https://proposalcentral.com/.
-If you are a new user of ProposalCentral, follow the link “Need an Account?” and complete the registration process.
-If you are already a registered user, login at https://proposalcentral.com/ with your username and password.
+To start a letter of intent, go to the ProposalCentral website at proposalcentral.com.
+If you are a new user of ProposalCentral, follow the link “Create an Account” and complete the registration process.
+If you are already a registered user, login with your username and password.
 If you have forgotten your password, click the “Forgot your Password?” link.

 Step 1: Letter of Intent (LOI)